 How To Get Rid of a Stye Overnight With 2 Simple Steps

 Use a warm compress eye mask at least twice per day during an active stye.
-The Heyedrate Dry Eye Mask is perfect for this.
+The Heyedrate Eye Mask is perfect for this.
 Simply place the mask in the microwave and heat for 15-20 seconds.
 Then, test the temperature on the back of your wrist before placing the mask over your closed eyes for 10-20 minutes.
-This will help loosen the oils within the glands, and it will hopefully aid in treating your stye quickly.
+This will help loosen the oils within the glands, and it will hopefully aid in relieving symptoms quickly.

 Use a hypochlorous acid cleanser like the Heyedrate Lid & Lash Cleanser to keep your eyelids clean and free of bacteria.
 Simply spray on the closed eyelids and lashes to help keep area clean from bacteria.
 We recommend you doing this at least two times a day and making this a routine you continue even once your stye is healed.

 If you are prone to frequent styes, then the above two steps should be done daily to prevent styes from returning.
 Good eyelid hygiene is key to reducing your styes and preventing the from recurring.